crf8472/libarcstk/README.md

 [![C++14](https://img.shields.io/badge/C++-14-darkred.svg)](./API.md)

+Although AccurateRip checksums are often referred to as "CRCs", they are not CRCs in a mathematical sense.
+Therefore, we call them just "AccurateRip Checksums" or "ARCS"s for short.

 ## What libarcs is

+### Libarcs supports the following tasks:

+- Compute the ARCSs of a sequence of decoded samples (from a CD TOC and the actual audio samples, may it be an album or a single track)
+- Verify local ARCSs against the reference checksums provided by AccurateRip
+- Calculate the AccurateRip ID of a CD image from TOC information
+- Parse the response from AccurateRip database to plain text

+### Libarcs provides

-- Function library for AccurateRip checksums ("ARCS"s)
+- A function library for working with AccurateRip checksums ("ARCS"s)
+- Written in C++14
 - Builds on Linux (and presumably/untested on *BSD)
-- Calculates checksums and ids on CD images
-- Verifies checksums against reference sums from AccurateRip
-- Written in C++14
 - Conservative OO API (intended to be usable from other languages)
-- Seems pretty fast

-## Features

-Libarcs supports the following tasks:

-- Compute the ARCSs of a sequence of uint32_t sample sequences (from a CD TOC and the actual audio samples)
-- Verify local ARCSs against the checksums provided by AccurateRip
-- Calculate the AccurateRip ID of a CD image from TOC information
-- Parse the response from AccurateRip database to plain text

-Although AccurateRip checksums are often referred to as "CRCs", they are not CRCs in a mathematical sense.
-Therefore, we call them just "AccurateRip Checksums" or "ARCS"s for short.